juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

   -d "password=your_password_or_app_password"
 ```

+**When to stop using Password Grant:**

+Once your development is complete, you must switch to the proper Authorization Code Flow for production.
+Here's the transition plan:

+1. **During development**: Use Password Grant for quick testing and personal scripts
+2. **Before going live**: Implement the full OAuth2 Authorization Code Flow
-**Production Alternative**: For production applications, always implement the Authorization Code Flow to ensure proper user consent and security.
-The Password Grant should be replaced with proper OAuth2 flows before deploying your application.
+3. **In production**: Only use Authorization Code Flow to ensure user security and consent

+**The bottom line**: Password Grant is like using a master key during construction - it's convenient for the builders, but you wouldn't give that key to every tenant in the building.
+For production apps, users should control their own access through proper OAuth2 flows.

 **Response Format**:
 ```json